Send your enquiry.

 Finally, the new guidelines draw attention to the fact that sentencing outcomes vary greatly depending on the offender’s ethnicity and sex.
 The Sentencing Council say they have taken measures to address this.

 It remains to be seen what impact the new sentencing guidelines will have for those convicted of drugs offences.
 However, it is likely that sentences will increase for some.
 That is why it is vitally important to have an experienced defence lawyer on your side.
 Our criminal defence solicitors are highly skilled advocates and can represent you throughout proceedings.
 Contact us now for free legal advice about your legal matter.
+Read more on the new pre-charge engagement guidelines.

 Call us on 0333 009 6275.
 We are available 24 hours a day, 7 days a week.